The bankruptcy means test, designed to keep people out of bankruptcy, has a fatal weakness.

 The projected future expense that swings the formula has to be health care.

-Health care expenses carry the day
+Health care on the means test

 Almost invariably, people with financial problems have postponed or underfunded their health care.

 They haven’t seen a dentist in years; they’ve put off recommended tests or procedures.
 They don’t keep their prescriptions filled.

 And the good news, for bankruptcy purposes, is that medical expenses is one of the categories of deductible expenses on the means test tied to actual costs.

 The underlying idea is that you don’t have money to pay your creditors until you’ve taken care of your own health.
 You got that one right, Congress.